 The eyes are especially vulnerable to infections and germs.
 Even if something only irritates a person’s eyes slightly, it can negatively affect a person’s vision.
 This means that a person always needs to wash their hands before they touch their eyes or before they handle their contact lenses.

 It is also important for a person to wash their hands and to disinfect their contact lenses as instructed by an eye doctor.
 Make sure to use the manufacturer’s instructions, which let a person know when it is time to replace their contact lenses.
 If there are germs on a person’s contacts, it can lead to bacterial infections in the eyes.

 Proper Eyecare is Essential for Eye Health

 If an individual wants to improve their vision and ensure it is maintained through the years, they should follow the tips and information found here.
 Doing so will ensure that any vision problems that have occurred don’t get any worse.
 Sometimes, vision problems can also be reversed over time.

 Remember, while the tips here are beneficial for vision issues, it’s also a good idea to use the services of an eye doctor once a year or once every two years.
+Make sure children have regular pediatric eye exams.
 They can help determine if any serious eye health problems need to be addressed.
 They can ensure that the problems are handled promptly and help prevent more serious eye health issues.